Metro

 Share

-A notable is the adoption of the “push–pull” pest management strategy.
+A notable development is the adoption of the “push–pull” pest management strategy.
 This intercropping method involves planting repellent “push” crops alongside trap “pull” crops to control agricultural pests.
 For instance, in Kenya, farmers cultivate Desmodium between maize rows to repel stem borers and use trap crops like Brachiaria around the perimeter to attract and trap pests.
-This has led to increased yields and reduced reliance on chemical pesticides.
+This approach has led to increased yields and reduced reliance on chemical pesticides.

 The Internet of Things (IoT) is further revolutionizing agriculture in the region.
-In Uganda, a smart IoT framework has been developed to enhance resilience and sustainability in maize farming.
-This system utilizes real-time data to optimize irrigation and use, offering practical solutions for smallholder farmers facing challenges like climate change and resource scarcity.
+In Uganda, a smart IoT framework has been developed to enhance climate resilience and sustainability in maize farming.
+This system utilizes real-time data to optimize irrigation and resource use, offering practical solutions for smallholder farmers facing challenges like climate change and resource scarcity.

 Share